DoctorMcKay/node-steam-user/README.md

 	- `twoFactorCode` - If you have a Steam Guard mobile two-factor authentication code, you can provide it here.
 You might not need to, see the [`steamGuard`](#steamguard) event.
 (Added in 1.9.0)
 	- `logonID` - A 32-bit integer to identify this login.
 The official Steam client derives this from your machine's private IP (it's the `obfuscated_private_ip` field in `CMsgClientLogOn`).
 If you try to logon twice to the same account from the same public IP with the same `logonID`, the first session will be kicked with reason `SteamUser.EResult.LogonSessionReplaced`.
 Defaults to `0` if not specified.
 		- As of v4.13.0, this can also be an IPv4 address as a string, in dotted-decimal notation (e.g. `"192.168.1.5"`)
+	- `machineId` - A Buffer containing the machine ID to use.
+If not specified, the machine ID will be generated automatically.
 	- `machineName` - A string containing the name of this machine that you want to report to Steam.
 This will be displayed on steamcommunity.com when you view your games list (when logged in).
 	- `clientOS` - A [number](https://github.com/DoctorMcKay/node-steam-user/blob/master/enums/EOSType.js) to identify your client OS.
 Auto-detected if you don't provide one.